CVEProject/researcher-working-group/README.md

 Placeholder for the concise version.
 See below for important details.

+0. Required criteria for opening a Dibs-Request:

+0.1 Vulnerability is Publicly Disclosed

-0. Required conditions: Vulnerability is Publicly Disclosed, hot (urgent, see below), and requester is a CNA with reasonable scope, and an intention of both assigning and publishing a CVE record.
+0.2 Vulnerability is "hot" (urgent, see below)

+0.3 Requester is a CNA with reasonable scope and an intention of both assigning and publishing a CVE record

+0.4 and Supplier of the affected Product is *not* a CNA.

-1. CNA1 makes a Dibs-Request by opening an issue.
+2. CNA1 makes a Dibs-Request by opening an issue.

-2. Within 8 hours, if nobody responds with a collision (competing claim), CNA1 is clear to proceed.
+3. Within 8 hours, if nobody responds with a collision (competing claim), CNA1 is clear to proceed.

-3. Open question:
+4. Open question:

 3.1 The full length of the timer must expire, giving time for other participating CNAs to respond.